Species turnover from climate change

 Natural and anthropogenic barriers to climate tracking along a mountains-plains transition zone.
 Accepted.
 Diversity and Distributions.
 Email me for a draft copy.

 Ecological recovery of a large river following the Clean Water Act.
-In prep.
+In review.
 Email me for a draft copy.

 Estimating the effects of environmental variables and gear type on the detection and occupancy of large river fishes in a standardized monitoring program.
 2016.
 North American Journal of Fisheries Management.
 Available through journal or email me for a draft copy.

 Development and assessment of a new method for combining catch per unit effort data from different fish sampling gears.
 2017.Canadian Journal of Fisheries and Aquatic Sciences.
 Open access.

 Widespread and enduring collapse of invasive common carp in the Upper Mississippi River System.
 Accepted.
 Biological Invasions.
 Email me for a draft copy.